 Teide on Tenerife on the horizon

-Following the beach you enter a ravine and then an ascent.
+Following the beach you enter a ravine and then another rather steep ascent.
 Reaching the top it might suddenly be windy.
-You have a lovely view of Playa del Cabrito from there.
+We had to hold on to our caps to stop them from blowing away!
+Walking down the trail you quickly reach shelter.
+The view of Playa del Cabrito is stunning from up there.

 Playa del Cabrito is actually a 2-star hotel with its own ecological farm.
 It has a really nice setting and a pebblestone beach.

 The place is unfortunately only for hotel guests so they do not serve any drinks or food to hikers passing by.
 Definitely a missed business opportunity in my opinion.
 A lot of hikers coming there were really disappointed.
 There is nothing stopping you from taking a swim or relaxing on the beach for a while.